After a terrific stay near Ephesus, my next stop on this 30-day trip from Moscow to the Med is Pamukkale, Turkey.

-For my brief stay in Pamukkale I chose the Venus Hotel based on its Trip Advisor reviews.
-There’s not much to the actual town when you visit Pamukkale and it seemed to be the best choice in the area.
+For my brief stay in Pamukkale, I chose the Venus Hotel based on its Trip Advisor reviews.
+There’s not much to the actual town when you visit Pamukkale and the Venus Hotel seems to be the best choice in the area.

-Owned and operated by the Dormus family since 1991, this small bed and breakfast was centrally-located just a short walk away from both the bus stop and the exit to the travertines.
+Owned and operated by the Dormus family since 1991, this small bed and breakfast is centrally located in Pamukkale.
+Just a short walk away from both the bus stop and the exit to the travertines.

-My room was adorable (code for tiny but well-decorated) but the best part about staying at the Venus is that the manager, Yusuf, was always available to give you a lift up to the south entrance to the travertines (way up at the top of the hill) and then you could leisurely work your way down the hill and walk back to the hotel whenever you were ready.
+My room is adorable (code for tiny but well-decorated).
+But the best part about staying at the Venus is the manager, Yusuf, who is always available to give you a lift up to the south entrance to the travertines.

-Yusef showed me a map of the site including the Heriopolis and explained where he would drop me, what there was to see and how to get back to the hotel from the exit.
+Yusef shows me a map of the site including the Heriopolis.
+He explains where he will drop me off, what to see, and finally how to get back to the hotel from the exit.

 Best Time of Day to Visit Pamukkale

-Inside my room was another helpful information book about the site of Pamukkale and some basic visitor info.
+Inside my room, there’s another helpful information book about the site of Pamukkale and some basic visitor info.

-According to the book, the best time of day to visit Pamukkale was late in the afternoon around 4-5pm and then to stay until sunset.
-It was almost 3:00pm by this time so that sounded like a great plan.
+According to the book, the best time of day to visit Pamukkale is late in the afternoon around 4-5pm and then to stay until sunset.
+By now, it’s almost 3:00pm so this sounds like a great plan.

-It had been raining off and on all day but by 4:00pm the sun was shining so I headed out.
-Rain or shine, I was going up that mountain.
+It’s been raining off and on all day but by 4:00pm the sun is shining so I head out.
+I’m only here for one day so, rain or shine, I’m going up that mountain!

-He rummaged around the office until he found one to loan me and then dropped me and a few other guests off at the top of the hill near the ticket booth.
-I bought my entrance ticket and began the walk through the enormous grounds toward the travertine terraces.
+He rummages around the office until he finds one to loan me and then drops me and a few other guests off at the top of the hill near the ticket booth.
+I buy my entrance ticket and begin the walk through the enormous grounds toward the travertine terraces.

 The UNESCO World Heritage Site of Pamukkale Turkey